-The NanoDivision's Mid-Career Award recognizes individuals with less than 20 years past the date of their latest degree (e.g. bachelors, masters, or doctorate) for their outstanding accomplishments or contributions that have helped advance the industry’s technology in renewable nanomaterials.
-The NanoDivision’s awards committee assess each nominee with respect to novelty & impact of research contributions, positive impact on people’s careers, contributions to the NanoDivision, and the number & quality of publications.
+The NanoDivision's Technical Award recognizes individuals for their outstanding technical achievements which have helped to advance the industry’s technology in renewable nanomaterials.
+The NanoDivision’s awards committee assesses each nominee with respect to the novelty & impact of research contributions, positive impact on people and community, contributions to the NanoDivision, and the number & quality of publications/patents.

 Dr. Emily D. Cranston is an Associate Professor in Wood Science/Chemical & Biological Engineering at the University of British Columbia (Canada) and is the President’s Excellence Chair in Forest Bioproducts.
 Prior to 2019, she was an Associate Professor at McMaster University and Canada Research Chair in Bio-Based Nanomaterials.
 Emily’s research focuses on the colloid and surface chemistry of sustainable nanocomposites and hybrid materials from (nano)cellulose and other biopolymers.
 Her work attempts to bridge gaps between industrial producers of nanocellulose and potential end users by exploring fundamentals.